lizmat/articles/future-proofing.md

 This year saw the loss of a lot of life.
 Within the Raku Community, we sadly had to say goodbye to *Robert Lemmen* and *David H. Adler*.
 Belated kudos to them for their contributions to what is now the Raku Programming Language, and Open Source in general.
 You are missed!

-Which brings yours truly to install in all of you again: please be careful, stay healthy and keep up the good work!
+Which brings yours truly to instill in all of you again: please be careful, stay healthy and keep up the good work!